UKCloud/documentation/articles/portal/ptl-how-enable-2fa.md

 title: How to enable two-factor authentication in the UKCloud Portal
 description: Describes how to enable two-factor authentication (2FA) for a UKCloud Portal account
 services: portal
-author: Sue Highmoor
+author: shighmoor
-reviewer: Sue Highmoor
+reviewer: shighmoor
-lastreviewed: 08/11/2019
+lastreviewed: 09/04/2021

 toc_rootlink: How To
 toc_sub1: